 In Retailing and Manufacturing organisations it is normal to calculate the Direct Costs of Goods sold to enable a comparison of the Gross Margin (Sales less Direct Costs) for different products.
-In the University sector this is often difficult as:
+In the Charity sector this is often difficult as:

-- 1. A major part of costs are staff costs (or directly related to staff time) and without a vast expenditure of effort in keeping detailed records it is not possible to allocate staff time to different "products" i.e. courses. - 2.
-Cost allocation methods of the "overheads" premises, administration, human resources, student records, finance, etc have, of necessity, to be based on relatively arbitrary bases rather than detailed usage records, yet they often form part of the direct costs of delivering the service. - 3.
-The increasing popularity of modular courses and the practice of allowing students to change courses mid year adds a considerable degree of complexity.
+- 1. A major part of costs are staff costs (or directly related to staff time) and without a vast expenditure of effort in keeping detailed records it is not possible to allocate staff time to different "products" i.e. representation, influencing, support. - 2.
+Cost allocation methods of the "overheads" e.g. premises, administration, human resources, membership records, finance, etc have, of necessity, to be based on relatively arbitrary bases rather than detailed usage records, yet they often form part of the direct costs of delivering the service.

-Thus many institutions have a summary Income and Expenditure Account with costs shown as staff and non-staff (analysed as appropriate) plus some form of resource allocation model, which is used for management purposes to help allocate summary totals of budgets and actual data across the academic departments, faculties or campuses.
+Thus many Charities have a summary Income and Expenditure Account with costs shown as staff and non-staff (analysed as appropriate) plus some form of resource allocation model, which is used for management purposes to help allocate summary totals of budgets and actual data across the various departments or geographic units.

 In any event the basis for the recognition of costs is, or should be, the same as for income.
 Costs are recognised as incurred.
 Thus the cost is shown in the period when the goods and/or services are used - not when they are ordered nor when they are paid for.
-An example of this is the accrual at the month end on the costs of visiting lecturers who have failed to submit invoices (and any Income Tax or irrecoverable VAT which might be due on the payment).

-In accounting it is generally agreed that: It is better to be approximately right than to be precisely wrong.
-Thus it is better to have an approximate accrual than to ignore expected costs merely because you do not know how much they are likely to be.
+An example of the problems this can cause is in the provision for future legal services costs, where it is difficult to be certain what they may ultimately cost and whether they are recoverable.
+However, in accounting it is generally agreed that: It is better to be approximately right than to be precisely wrong.
+Thus it is better to have an approximate accrual than to ignore the problem.

-The breakdown in communications between Accountants and Actuaries on the true cost of Pension provisions during the last Century which resulted in the belated recognition of some billions of pounds worth of costs appearing in company and university accounts in this Century, is an example of what happens when you fail to accrue properly.
+The breakdown in communications between Accountants and Actuaries on the true cost of Pension provisions during the last Century which resulted in the belated recognition of some billions of pounds worth of costs appearing in company accounts in this Century, is an example of what happens when you fail to account properly.